-Our flood risk generally comes with storm surge and heavy rainfall from hurricanes, or from "sheet flow" the natural flow of water south down the Florida peninsula that can overwhelm rivers, creeks, and canals.
+Our flood risk generally comes with storm surge and the natural flow of water south down the Florida peninsula that can overwhelm rivers, creeks and canals.

 As part of its Local Mitigation Strategy, Lee County Public Safety conducted a formal assessment of the flood risk in Lee County.